konfou/konfou.github.io/_posts/2021-03-04-gui-programs-on-wsl.md

 netsh advfirewall firewall set rule name="VcXsrv windows xserver" profile=Public protocol=TCP new action=Allow remoteip=172.16.0.0/12
 ```

-Programs can't  connect to the  running X  server before setting  up the
+Now, moving on to the Linux shell.
+Programs can't connect to the running
-`DISPLAY` environmental variable.
-Rather  running the following commands
+X server before setting up  the `DISPLAY` environmental variable.
+Rather
-on every login manually, they can be added to `~/.bashrc`.
+running  the following  commands on  every login  manually, they  can be
+added to `~/.bashrc`.

 If WSL1 is used, add the following.